stazio/SolderPlus/README.md

 Requirements
 -------------
 * PHP 5.5+
 * PHP MCrypt Extension
 * PHP Curl Extension
 * PHP GD Extension
-* A sqllite, mysql, pgsql, or sqlsrv database
+* A SQLlite, mysql, pgsql, or sqlsrv database
-* Composer - PHP Dependency Manager - http://getcomposer.org
+* Curl

 Installation
 -------------
 Installation is easy!
 Download the latest version [here](https://github.com/stazio/SolderPlus/releases).
 Extract the zip into the root of your server.
 **Note** that the *public* folder should be the main folder for production.